Chrismarsh/covid19/README.md

 *Figure 1*: Per-province, logy growth of reported infected cases.
 Reference growth rates expressed as days to double are shown.
 Cases are shown as days since the, at least 5th reported case.

 ![](Canada_2020-03-23.png)
 *Figure 2*: Time series of logy growth of reported infected cases.
 Black line is Canada.
-Per province sums shown on the right, although some overplotting of the values may occure when the values are close together.
+Per province sums shown on the right, although some overplotting of the values may occur when the values are close together.

 ![](Cad_deaths2020-03-23.png)
 *Figure 3*: Per-province, time series of logy death counts.
 Black line is Canada.
-Per province sums shown on the right, although some overplotting of the values may occure when the values are close together.
+Per province sums shown on the right, although some overplotting of the values may occur when the values are close together.

 # [Global](#global)
 A subset of global countries are included so-as to ensure clear communication of data.